 Having Stairstep Kids

 The term 'Stairstep Children' has been around for decades, but it isn't spoken as much as it once was.
 Let's be honest, if you hear these words, they tend to be from the mouth of a grandmother or a great-grandmother in line at the grocery store.
-After moving to the Midwest, I have been told that I have stairstep children at least a dozen times.
+After moving to the Midwest, I was told that I had stairstep children at least a dozen times.
 This lead me to do what I do best: research.
 I feel as though most of the people using this term, use it in an affectionate way -- almost as if they are wanting to tell me about their 6 stairstep children they raised.
 But there are also many times in which the term is followed with, "One was enough for me!" and those are the times that I hate these words!

 What Are Stairstep Children?